O-KAM Pro

 Competitor Analysis

-Keeping the cultural difference in mind, we continued analyzing the app platforms of the competitive products, through Apple Store, Google Play and other online app stores :
+Keeping the cultural difference in mind, we continued analyzing the app platforms of the competitor products, through Apple Store, Google Play and other online app stores :

-We concluded that in terms of the camera app design, U.S. customers prefer :
+We concluded that in the camera app, U.S. customers prefer :

 Simplified information structure: help easily navigate and make an intuitive user flow;